 And on 30 January, "My car is stopped on Hankow Road by a group of about 50 Chinese, who asked me to rescue a woman whom a Japanese soldier had led away to rape. ...
 I find the house completely looted, the floor covered with all sorts of debris.
 In one of the open rooms is a coffin on a bier, and in the room adjoining, lying on a floor covered with straw and junk, I see the soldier, who is about to rape the woman.
 I manage to pull the soldier out of the room and into the entryway.
 When he sees all the Chinese and my car, he pulls away and disappears somewhere in the ruins of nearby buildings.
 The crowd stands at the door, murmuring, but quickly disperses when I tell them to, so as not to attract more Japanese soldiers."

-The 1,200-page diary is forgotten after the Second World War, but will later resurface to furnish proof that the atrocities at Nanking did in fact occur.
+Rabe's 1,200-page diary is forgotten after the Second World War.
+It will later resurface to furnish proof that the atrocities at Nanking did in fact occur.

-1938 - On 28 February Rabe leaves Nanking, travelling to Shanghai then on to Germany, where he works to alert the government and people to the events in China.
-He presents lectures in Berlin, showing photographs, reports and an amateur film of the Japanese violence.
+1938 - Rabe leaves Nanking on 28 February, travelling to Shanghai then on to Germany, where he works to alert the government and people to the events occurring in China.
+He presents lectures in Berlin, showing photographs, quoting reports and screening an amateur film of the violence being committed by the Japanese.

 He is released from custody following intervention from Siemens but is barred from lecturing or writing on the Rape of Nanking again.
 He is, however, allowed to keep his documentary evidence, excluding the film, which is confiscated.

-Rabe will continue to work for Siemens, which posts him briefly to the relative safety of Afghanistan.
+Rabe continues to work for Siemens, and is posted briefly to the relative safety of Afghanistan.

 In China, the Japanese make Nanking the capital of their Chinese puppet state.